-An alternative is to use a RADIUS server, as discussed in the next section.
+An alternative to using an LDAP server is to use a RADIUS server, as discussed in the next section.

 4.3 Implement RADIUS-based User Authentication

 It is highly recommended that you implement a third-party, RADIUS server in your network for authenticating Web / Telnet users and thereby, preventing unauthorized access.
 RADIUS allows you to define different passwords for different interface users, with centralized management of the password database.
 When RADIUS is used, logging into the Web / Telnet interfaces is performed through the RADIUS server.
 The device verifies the authenticity of the user name and password with the RADIUS server.